A question that is often asked of me is why YogavAsiShTa is not as popular as Bhagavad-Gita.

 बालोप्यकर्ण्य तत्ज्ञात्वं याति का त्वादृशे कथा || — Ch VI, Part 2, sarga 215, verse 6.

 “Having learnt the methods of liberation, expounded in this work which brings about direct Intuition, even a child comes to realize the Self.”

-Swami Ramatirtha, one of the greatest saints of modern India and a great Vedantin, said in lecture in the USA:
+Swami Ramatirtha, one of the greatest saints of modern India and a great Vedantin, said in a lecture in the USA: